CaptionX vs CapCut: One Is Built for Professionals. The Other Is Not.

 Export from Premiere → upload to CapCut → caption in browser → export → re-import → re-sync.
 Make one edit in Premiere and repeat everything.

-CaptionX gives you free captions every month with no credit card required and no per-minute limitation.
+CaptionX is free to start with no credit card required.
 You generate captions, evaluate the quality on your actual footage, and upgrade only when your volume demands it.

-CapCut's pricing is structured around a Pro subscription, with a 7-day free trial in selected regions.
-There is no ongoing free caption quota comparable to CaptionX's monthly allowance.
-For creators who want to build a caption workflow without committing upfront, CaptionX is the only sensible choice.
+As of 2026, CapCut's pricing is structured around a Pro subscription, with a free trial offered in selected regions (check CapCut's current pricing, as plans change).
+There is no free caption tier comparable to CaptionX's free-to-start offering.
+For creators who want to build a caption workflow without committing upfront, CaptionX is a strong choice.

 Built for Video Editors, Not Social Content Creators